A comparison between K.P. Kavafis and K.G. Karyotakis

 The Trojans (Troes) by K.P.
 Kavafis

-The poem Trojans by Konstantinos Kavafis is written in 1905, and therefore, it belongs to the poet’s ‘transitional phase’.
-During this phase, Kavafis’ shifts away from French symbolism, which characterises his early creations, and moves towards realism, which characterises his ‘mature phase’.
-During this transition, his work is defined by his distinct personal style, where the poet actively participates in his compositions by citing his own questions and general concerns (Kostiou 2000, 158).
-The Trojans belong to the historic circle of Kavafis’ poetry.
-The composition deals with the concept of failure, which despite any ephemeral success, it appears at the crucial moment to cancel the volition of history’s main protagonists (Kostiou 2000, 160).
+The poem Trojans by Konstantinos Kavafis was written in 1905, and therefore belongs to the poet’s ‘transitional phase’.
+During this phase, Kavafis shifts away from French symbolism, which characterises his early creations, and moves towards realism, which characterises his ‘mature phase’.
+In this transition, his work is defined by a distinct personal style, in which the poet actively participates in his compositions by citing his own questions and concerns (Kostiou 2000, 158).
+Trojans belong to the historic circle of Kavafis’ poetry and deal with failure, which, despite any ephemeral success, appears at the crucial moment to cancel the volition of history’s main protagonists (Kostiou 2000, 160).

 The main source of inspiration for Kavafis is Homer’s Iliad.
-The poem’s main theme is the Trojans’ struggle to survive during the siege of Troy, which Kavafis utilises in a symbolic manner.
-Kavafis begins his composition with a simile and a question which are intended for his own self.
+The poem’s main theme is the Trojans’ struggle to survive the siege of Troy, which Kavafis symbolises.
+Kavafis begins his composition with a simile and a question, intended for himself.
 The simile implies the futility of his own endeavours in life: “are our endeavours, the disastrous - are our endeavours like those of the Trojans”? (“Είν’ η προσπάθειές μας, των συφοριασμένων - είν’ η προσπάθειές μας σαν των Τρώων” (veres 1-2).
-He identifies the drama of the defenders of Troy and parallels this to his own drama of defending his individuality.
+He identifies with the drama of the defenders of Troy and parallels it with his own drama of defending his individuality.

-Kavafis presents himself as a poet who lives isolated and exiled from the rest of the society, full of negative feelings and guilt for his personal inadequacy to fit in.
-Such elements remind of the poète maudit, the “cursed poet” of French symbolism.
-Kavafis probably feels isolated from the rest of the society for two reasons.
-Firstly, because of his status of expatriate Greek in early 20th century Alexandria, and secondly, due to his admitted homosexuality, for which he expresses guilt in his compositions (Beaton 1996, 131).
+Kavafis presents himself as a poet living in isolation and in exile from the rest of society, full of negative feelings and guilt over his inability to fit in.
+Such elements recall the poète maudit, the “cursed poet” of French symbolism.
+Kavafis probably feels isolated from the rest of society for two reasons.
+Firstly, because of his status as an expatriate Greek in early 20th-century Alexandria, and secondly, due to his admitted homosexuality, for which he expresses guilt in his compositions (Beaton 1996, 131).

-The poem’s central theme is the concept of internal struggle, which Kavafis handles with a covered sense of irony in order to stress an unfortunate finale.
-The poem is divided in six stanzas, through which there is a gradual transition from hope to certain failure.
-The introductory verses 1-5 carry a hopeful message for the Trojans, who manage to succeed small military victories and therefore, the gain courage and hope.
-In the following verses 6-8, Achilles appears as an immediate threat on the defensive moat and the Trojans feel doubts for their victory.
-In verses 9-12, the heroes of Troy, including Kavafis himself, stand outside the city walls, determined to fight in full strength in order to change their destiny.
-The words used by the poet produce a tragic illusion which is characteristic of his work; here, the passive verb “we think” contrasts with the active verb “we will fight” (Kostiou 2000, 165).
+The poem’s central theme is internal struggle, which Kavafis handles with subtle irony to underscore an unfortunate finale.
+The poem is divided into six stanzas, each marking a gradual movement from hope to certain failure.
+The introductory verses 1-5 carry a hopeful message for the Trojans, who achieve small military victories and thereby gain courage and hope.
+In the following verses 6-8, Achilles appears as an immediate threat to the defensive moat, and the Trojans begin to doubt their victory.
+In verses 9-12, the heroes of Troy, including Kavafis himself, stand outside the city walls, determined to fight to the death to change their destiny.
+The words used by the poet produce a tragic illusion characteristic of his work; here, the passive verb “we think” contrasts with the active verb “we will fight” (Kostiou 2000, 165).

-The time of the ‘great judgement’ comes in verses 13-17, where courage is lost, the morale of the Trojans depletes and the warriors scatter.
+The time of the ‘great judgement’ comes in verses 13-17, where courage is lost, the morale of the Trojans depletes, and the warriors scatter.
 Kavafis produces another ironic statement through the use of contrasting meanings.
 In verses 16-17, the poet, who is one of the scattered Trojan warriors, concludes that “we run away asking to save ourselves from running away” (“τρέχουμε ζητώντας να γλιτώσουμε από τη φυγή”).
-Such act is definitely irrational and refers to a state of panic.
+Such an act is definitely irrational and refers to a state of panic.
 The fall of the Trojans is finally confirmed in verses 18-21, which describe the sorrow and mourning of Troy’s royal couple, Priam and Hecuba.
-Here, there is an indirect ironic statement, which relates to Hector, the son of the royal couple.
+Here, there is an indirect, ironic statement about Hector, the son of the royal couple.
 Despite his heroic efforts to save Troy, he is finally killed by Achilles.
-This contrast between the death of a mortal and the victory of an immortal implies the certainty of failure for the former protagonist.
+This contrast between the death of a mortal and the victory of an immortal implies the certainty of the former protagonist's failure.
 Furthermore, failure is projected as a predefined concept and the result of divine volition; therefore, a condition that cannot be avoided.

-The composition is characteristic of Kavafis’ poetic style.
+The composition is characteristic of Kavafis’s poetic style.
 It is inspired by historical events or other ancient Greek mythological traditions, which are processed in an ironic manner.
-The story contains symbolisms that also follow the poet’s ironic intentions, which are used to refer to familiar situations of his everyday reality (Kostiou 2000, 161-2).
-In relation to its structure, the poem is divided in short stanzas, which include verses of similar thematic content.
+The story contains symbolism that also follows the poet’s ironic intentions, which refer to familiar situations in his everyday reality (Kostiou 2000, 161-2).
+Structurally, the poem is divided into short stanzas, each containing verses of similar thematic content.
 The stanzas produce a climax not only in relation to the outcome of the story, but also in relation to the poet’s own psychological fluctuations.

 Don Quixote(s) by K.G.
 Karyotakis

 The poem’s source of inspiration is the homonymous novel by the Spanish writer Miguel de Cervantes.
-Karyotakis manipulates the story to stress the concept of failure that follows the quest of an imaginary idea, which gradually transforms itself to a living illusion, or to be exact, to a self-deception (Garantoudis 2000b, 212-3).
-This illusion symbolises all of society’s tricks and deceptions, which puzzle the poet in relation to their final outcome, which is always pessimistic.
+Karyotakis uses the story to stress failure after the quest for an imaginary idea, which gradually becomes a living illusion, or, to be exact, self-deception (Garantoudis 2000b, 212-3).
+This illusion symbolises society’s tricks and deceptions, which puzzle the poet about their ultimate outcome and always lead to pessimism.

-The poem’s central theme is Don Quixote’s quest, which represents the concept of internal battle.
-The poem is divided in four stanzas, where there is gradual climax: it starts with determination to conquest ‘the Idea’ and it ends in disappointment after the loss of a futile battle.
-In verses 1-4, the Don Quixote(s) are described as society’s shameless, short-sighted visionaries and elitist ideologists.
-Karyotakis mocks them by saying that such people have no sensitivity (“they do not spare a tear”) to react humanly against society’s vulgar critique (“ένα δεν έχουν δάκρυ για να δεχτούν ανθρώπινα κάθε βρισιά χυδαία”).
+The poem’s central theme is Don Quixote’s quest, which symbolises an internal battle.
+The poem is divided into four stanzas, where there is a gradual climax: it starts with determination to conquer ‘the Idea’, and it ends in disappointment after the loss of a futile battle.
+In verses 1-4, the Don Quixotes are described as society’s shameless, short-sighted visionaries and elitist ideologists.
+Karyotakis mocks them by saying that such people have no sensitivity (“they do not spare a tear”) to react humanely against society’s vulgar critique (“ένα δεν έχουν δάκρυ για να δεχτούν ανθρώπινα κάθε βρισιά χυδαία”).

-Karyotakis distances himself from the rest of the society and adopts the role of the exiled poète maudit; he approaches the Don Quixote(s) form afar and treats them with abhorrence and ridicule.
-Karyotakis’ view as external observer is due to the influence of French symbolism in his work (Beaton 1996, 171) and also due to his personal experience as a newly-arrived public servant in the small town of Preveza.
-There, Karyotakis lives an isolated and boring life, while his professional career is challenged by clashes with his colleagues and supervisors (Garantoudis 2000b, 209).
+Karyotakis distances himself from the rest of society and adopts the role of the exiled poète maudit; he approaches the Don Quixote(s) form afar and treats them with abhorrence and ridicule.
+Karyotakis’ view as an external observer is shaped by French symbolism in his work (Beaton 1996, 171) and by his personal experience as a newly arrived public servant in the small town of Preveza.
+There, Karyotakis leads an isolated, boring life, while his professional career is challenged by clashes with his colleagues and supervisors (Garantoudis 2000b, 209).

-In verses 5-8 the poet carries on mocking the struggles of the so-called elitist visionaries, who stumble on common sense and the reactions of normal everyday people.
+In verses 5-8, the poet continues mocking the struggles of the so-called elitist visionaries, who stumble over common sense and the reactions of normal, everyday people.
 Even their non-elite supporters, such as Don Quixote’s hostler, Sancho, stress their failures in life; however, the visionaries do not listen to anybody.
-In verses 9-12 Karyotakis becomes more sarcastic that earlier and differentiates his point of view from that by Cervantes.
-For him, visionary knights such as Don Quixote, do not live inside their own dreams but instead, they live a humiliated everyday reality full of troubles, which is the same as everybody else’s.
-As their knighthood is lost, they walk (on foot) their everyday path as scared, bitter and helpless men, ready to retreat when they are to confront their Chimeras, which symbolise the monstrous difficulties of living.
+In verses 9-12, Karyotakis becomes more sarcastic than before and distinguishes his point of view from Cervantes's.
+For him, visionary knights such as Don Quixote do not live in their own dreams; instead, they live a humiliated, everyday reality full of troubles, just like everybody else’s.
+As their knighthood is lost, they walk (on foot) their everyday path as scared, bitter and helpless men, ready to retreat when they are to confront their Chimaeras, which symbolise the monstrous difficulties of living.

-At the end of the poem, in verses 13-16, Karyotakis mocks his Don Quixote(s) again by revealing their vanity.
+At the end of the poem, in verses 13-16, Karyotakis mocks his Don Quixotes again by revealing their vanity.
 He notes that they point to the red sun and believe that they have cut him through, seeing red blood coming out instead of sunlight.
-Of course, the sun is eternal and immortal compared to the insane and coward Don Quixote(s); therefore, the nature of the sun contrasts with that of the visionaries and their futile quests.
+Of course, the sun is eternal and immortal compared to the insane and cowardly Don Quixotes; therefore, the nature of the sun contrasts with that of the visionaries and their futile quests.

 Conclusions

 A comparison between the two poems by Konstantinos Kavafis and Kostas Karyotakis shows that their themes and sources of inspiration derive from older materials.
 More specifically, Kavafis is inspired by Homer’s Iliad, and although Karyotakis is inspired by Cervantes’ Don Quixote, his work is a response to the homonymous poem by Kostas Ouranis.
-Both compositions process popular myths and are focused on the idea of internal battle.
-Furthermore, both poems represent a pessimistic approach, where at the end, every form of battle is proven futile.
-Kavafis refers his own drama and the futility of his own choices in life, which he personifies as the defeated Trojans.
-By contrast, Karyotakis’ futile and desperate life is not a matter of personal choice but a problem of public dysfunctionality; it relates to the futile efforts of a short-sighted and dogmatic society on its way to failure.
+Both compositions draw on popular myths and focus on the idea of internal battle.
+Furthermore, both poems adopt a pessimistic stance, in which, in the end, every form of battle proves futile.
+Kavafis refers to his own drama and the futility of his life choices, personifying them as the defeated Trojans.
+By contrast, Karyotakis’ futile and desperate life is not a matter of personal choice but a problem of public dysfunction; it relates to the futile efforts of a short-sighted, dogmatic society on the verge of failure.

 The influence of French symbolism is evident in both poets.
-Their primary material is used to symbolise everyday reality and both adopt the distanced view of the ‘coursed poet’.
-The motives for adopting this view differ in relation to the two.
-Kavafis consciously accepts his isolation due to his foreign descent and his homosexuality, while Karyotakis is forced in isolation due to his depression and due to his obligatory transfer to the small town of Preveza, where he constantly clashes with his supervisors and colleagues.
+Their primary material is used to symbolise everyday reality, and both adopt the distanced view of the ‘coursed poet’.
+The motives for adopting this view differ between the two.
+Kavafis consciously accepts his isolation due to his foreign descent and his homosexuality, while Karyotakis is forced into isolation due to his depression and due to his obligatory transfer to the small town of Preveza, where he constantly clashes with his supervisors and colleagues.

-Finally, Kavafis and Karyotakis differ in relation to the level of irony employed in their works.
-The irony by Kavafis is discreet and refined, following verbal, expressive and thematic contrasts.
+Finally, Kavafis and Karyotakis differ in the level of irony they employ in their works.
+The irony in Kavafis is discreet and refined, marked by verbal, expressive, and thematic contrasts.
 The irony by Karyotakis, however, is based on raw verbal attacks, direct ridicule and a strong intention to reduce the character of his poetic focus.

 Bibliography